sysadmininator/captivi-hugo/content/blog/_index.md

 ---
-title: Resources to grow your email campaigns
+title: Resources to help
 description: >-
-  We believe that a good email marketing strategy is the key to growth.
-So we’re helping you grow your business with tools and resources that make email marketing easy.
+  We believe that a positive user experience comes from a strong network configuration that balances security and functionality.
+These resources are meant to help everyone; customer or not.
-url: /blog/
+url: /support/
 seo:
   page_description:
   canonical_url: